 In this tutorial, we will focus on Classic Bluetooth which is designed for a connection-oriented one-to-one two-way data transfer.

-Bluetooth Terminal Application
+Android Smart Phone Terminal Application

 Go to the Play Store and download the application by the name: Serial Bluetooth terminal.
 This can be seen in the figure below.

-ESP32 Bluetooth Transmit Data to Andriod App
+ESP32 Bluetooth Classic Example Transmit Data to Andriod App

 Arduino IDE does not come with the ESP32 installed by default.
-Before proceeding further, make sure you have the ESP32 add on installed in your IDE.
+Before proceeding further, make sure you have the ESP32 add-on installed in your IDE.
 We will use an example sketch from the Arduino IDE.
 This is already available in the Bluetooth Serial library.
 It will demonstrate how two devices can be connected through serial communication.

 - Open your Arduino IDE and click on File > Examples > BluetoothSerial > SerialtoSerialBT